 Open roads, blue skies and the steady rumble of a V-twin engine keeping you company on a leisurely Sunday ride.
 It’s hard to top the satisfaction of such an experience, and the Moto Guzzi V7 brings its own unique personality for the discerning enthusiast.
 Of the many types of motorcycles one could get started on—scooter, adventure, sport, street and what have you—I’m particularly drawn to roadsters, cruisers and café racers.
-They’re easy to handle, they make great commuters (which means you can enjoy them every day), and their fashion statement is easier to dress up for than, say, suiting up for a sports bike.
+They’re easy to handle, they make great commuters (which means you can enjoy them every day), and their fashion statement is easier to dress up for than, say, suiting up for a sport bike.

 Styled to look like it time-traveled from the ’70s, the V7 is the Italian marque’s most popular roadster and features the iconic transverse V-twin whose cylinder heads poke out the sides like Terry Crews’s pectorals.